waltergcc/42-Piscine/Rush01/README.md

 # Rush 01

-This is a project that is done in groups.
 In this project we will create a program that receives the clues for Skyscrappers's Puzzle and prints the solution.
+All files are commented for a better understanding.

 ## Instructions